New York Yankees: 1982–1995: Struggles during the Mattingly years

 By the end of the decade, the Yankees' offense declined.
 Henderson and third baseman Mike Pagliarulo had departed by the middle of 1989, while back problems hampered both Winfield (who missed the entire 1989 season) and Mattingly (who missed almost the entire second half of 1990).
 Winfield's tenure with the team ended when he was dealt to the California Angels.
 From 1989 to 1992, the team had a losing record, spending significant money on free-agents and draft picks who did not live up to expectations.
 In 1990, the Yankees had the worst record in the American League, and their fourth last-place finish in franchise history.

 During the 1990 season, Yankee fans started to chant "1918!" to taunt the Red Sox, reminding them of the last time they won a World Series one weekend the Red Sox were there in 1990.
 Each time the Red Sox were at Yankee Stadium afterward, chants of "1918!" echoed through the stadium.
 Yankee fans also taunted the Red Sox with signs saying "CURSE OF THE BAMBINO", pictures of Babe Ruth, and wearing "1918!"
 T-shirts each time they were at the stadium.
 These fans came to be known as the Bleacher Creatures.

 The poor showings in the 1980s and early 1990s soon changed.
 Steinbrenner hired Howard Spira to uncover damaging information on Winfield and was subsequently suspended from day-to-day team operations by Commissioner Fay Vincent for two years when the plot was revealed.
 This turn of events allowed management to implement a coherent acquisition and development program without owner interference.
 General Manager Gene Michael, along with manager Buck Showalter, shifted the club's emphasis from high-priced acquisitions to developing talent through the farm system.
 This new philosophy developed key players such as outfielder Bernie Williams, shortstop Derek Jeter, catcher Jorge Posada, and pitchers Andy Pettitte and Mariano Rivera.
 The first significant success came in 1994, when the Yankees had the best record in the AL, but the season was cut short by a players' strike.
-Because the Yankees were last in a postseason in a season cut short by a strike, the news media constantly reminded the Yankees about the parallels between these two Yankees teams, which included both teams having division leads taken away by strike.
+Since the Yankees' last post season appearance was also in a season cut short by a strike, the news media constantly reminded the Yankees about the parallels between these two Yankees teams, which included both teams having division leads taken away by strike.
 Throughout October, the media continued to speculate about what might have been if there had not been a strike, making references to the day's games in the postseason would have been played.